-Instead of focusing on building for each device, simply enable auto layout, set the parameters, and watch as components automatically become responsive right before your very eyes.
+Rather than focusing on building for each device, enabling auto layout and setting the parameters allows components to automatically become responsive before your eyes. 👀

 By using the auto layout property you can:

 Stack nested elements within the frame; either vertical or horizontal